isabella232/genstudio-learn.en/help/adobe-genstudio/creative-productivity.md

     </a>
     </div>
     <p>
-    <em>Learn how to author a page in Adobe Experience Manager Sites using the Site Editor’s UI.</em>
+    <em>Learn how to author a page in Adobe Experience Manager Sites using the Site Editor's UI.</em>
     </p><p>
   </p></td>
   <td>